kkin1995/ehr-text-to-sql-rag/README.md

 # Retrieval Augmented Generation (RAG) Model for generating SQL queries from text

 This project is designed to automate the conversion of natural language text queries into SQL statements, utilizing vector databases and Large Language Models (LLMs) like OpenAI's GPT-4.
-It is aimed at simplifying data retrival from databases, parrticularly Electronic Health Record (EHR) systems, by translating user-friendly queries into structured SQL queries.
+It is aimed at simplifying data retrieval from databases, particularly Electronic Health Record (EHR) systems, by translating user-friendly queries into structured SQL queries.
 This project is an ongoing development and might change significantly in the near future.

 ## Current Features
 - LLM Query Handler: A Python class that interfaces with the Pinecone vector database and a OpenAI LLM to generate SQL queries from natural language input.